AbdallahOmarAhmed/Face-Detection/README.md

 # Face-Detection
 Hello welcome to my face detection,

-Its pytorch implementation of face detection system using yolo techniques
+Its pytorch implementation of face detection system using yolo techniques on the famous widerfacedataset : http://shuoyang1213.me/WIDERFACE/

 # Installation